-This blog, “Auditing Nonconforming Materials: 21 CFR 820.90 Compliance” specifically focuses on identification and segregation of nonconforming materials.
+This blog, “Auditing Nonconforming Materials: 21 CFR 820.90 Compliance” focuses explicitly on the identification and segregation of nonconforming materials.

 Nonconforming material is not a “bad” thing in and of itself.
-In fact, a total lack of nonconformities is conspicuous.
+A total lack of nonconformities is conspicuous.
 There are three critical aspects to verify when you audit nonconforming materials:

 - nonconforming materials are identified and segregated

 - disposition of nonconforming materials is appropriate

 - feedback from the nonconforming material process interacts with other processes